justingraham12/GoRest/README.md

     responseStruct = new(ResponseStruct)
     res, err := GoRest.MakeClient("base_url").Get(responseStruct)
 This takes the response body and unmarshals it into the provided struct.
-JSON is set as the default unmarshaller but can be changed by providing a new MediaType.
+JSON is set as the default unmarshaller but can be changed by providing a new MediaType to the Accept() function.

     GoRest.MakeClient("base_url").Accept(GoRest.ApplicationXML)
 GoRest provides both XML and JSON unmarshalling.
 If you would like to customize how GoRest unmarshals or add a new type